mattcorsaro1/mattcorsaro1.github.io/proj.md

 # Learning to Detect Multi-Modal Grasps for Dexterous Grasping in Dense Clutter

-This paper is under review at IROS 2021.
+This paper will be presented at IROS 2021.

 {% include youtubePlayer.html id=page.icra2021YoutubeID %}